 I. Purpose

 This policy is predicated on the expectations that investigators will conduct their affairs so as to avoid, mitigate, or minimize conflicts of interest, and they must respond appropriately when conflicts of interest arise in accordance with this policy and with Policy 12 Conflict of Interest.
-To that end, this policy informs faculty about situations that generate conflicts of interest related to research; provides mechanisms for Investigators and Middle Tennessee State University (MTSU or University) to manage those conflicts of interest; and describes situations that are prohibited.
+This policy informs Investigators about situations that generate financial conflicts of interest related to research and provides mechanisms for Investigators and Middle Tennessee State University (MTSU or University) to manage those financial conflicts of interest.
 Every Investigator has an obligation to become familiar with, and abide by, the provisions of this policy.
 If a situation raising questions of conflict of interest arises, an Investigator should discuss the situation with the Institutional Official.
 Investigators must also abide by all applicable University policies including Policy 211 Misconduct in Research and Other Scholarly Activity.

-In addition to this policy, the National Science Foundation (NSF) and the U.S. Public Health Service (PHS) have promulgated additional regulations related to conflicts of interest that affect institutions applying for research funding.
-The NSF and PHS require each institution to maintain an appropriate policy to ensure that the financial interests of the employees of the institution do not compromise the objectivity of research supported with public funds.
+In addition to this policy, the Department of Health and Human Services has promulgated additional regulations related to Investigator financial conflicts of interest that affect institutions applying for and receiving research funding, to ensure that the design, conduct, and reporting of research funded by PHS is free from bias resulting from Investigator financial conflicts of interest.
+The NSF and PHS require each institution to maintain an appropriate policy to ensure that the financial interests of the individuals planning to participate in or who do participate in federally-funded research do not compromise the objectivity of research supported with public funds.
 In order to comply with federal mandates and to be consistent in application, this policy shall apply to all externally funded projects.

-This policy governing conflicts of interest applies to all Investigators of the University.
-The Institutional Official is responsible for ensuring implementation of this policy and may suspend all relevant activities until the conflict of interest is resolved or other action deemed appropriate by the Institutional Official is implemented.
+This policy governing financial conflicts of interest applies to all individuals who meet the definition of Investigator.
+The Institutional Official is responsible for ensuring implementation of this policy and may suspend all relevant activities until the financial conflict of interest is resolved or other action deemed appropriate by the Institutional Official is implemented.
 Violation of any part of this policy may also constitute cause for disciplinary or other administrative action pursuant to University policy.

 II.
 Definitions

-Clinical Trial.
-Any research study that involves interaction with human subjects and the concurrent investigative use of drugs, biologics, devices, or medical or other clinical procedures, such as surgery.

-Conflict of Interest.
-Conflicts of interest include situations in which employees may have the opportunity to influence the University’s business decisions in ways that could lead to personal gain or give improper advantage to members of their families or to associates, as well as, situations of conflicts of commitment in which employees’ external activities interfere or appear to interfere with their paramount obligations to students, colleagues, and the University.

 Family Member.
-With regard to the Investigator, their spouse, dependent children or stepchildren, or relatives related by blood or marriage.
+With regards to the Investigator, their spouse, dependent children, or stepchildren.

 Financial Conflict of Interest.
-A significant financial interest (or, where the Institutional Official requires disclosure of other financial interests, a financial interest) that the University reasonably determines could directly and significantly affect the design, conduct, or reporting of institutional research.
+A significant financial interest that the University reasonably determines could directly and significantly affect the design, conduct, or reporting of institutional research.